energywebfoundation/ssi/apps/vc-api/docs/tutorials/consent-tutorial.md

 **Request Body**

 In the request body, use the following json, filled with your own values.
-The `challenge` should be value received from the VP Request in the previous step.
+The `challenge` should be value received from the VP Request obtained when initiating the exchange.

 ```json
 {